 - We’ll also pay your costs in connection with a formal enquiry by HM Revenue & Customs into your private tax affairs.

 For details of what's not covered, including the limitations and exclusions that apply, please refer to the policy booklets.
 Your policy schedule will show if you've added Family Legal Protection to your policy.

 What is covered by Home Emergency Cover?

-If you require home emergency cover, then it's included as standard with our buildings cover under Home Insurance Extra and Home Insurance Essentials policies.
+If you require home emergency cover, then it's included as standard with our buildings cover under Home Insurance Extra and optional with Home Insurance Essentials policies.
 We'll cover you for up to £1000 under Extra or £500 under Essentials (inc VAT) against certain call out charges, labour and parts or materials for immediate repairs to stabilise and remove the emergency.

 We'll send a repairer to assess the situation and carry out emergency work arising from:

 - Break in or vandalism, compromising the security of your home.

 - Storm damage causing water to enter your home or likely to cause further loss or damage to your home or its contents.